 We understood that many photographers struggle with growing their business and made it our goal to help photographers maximize their business profits.
 Our goal is to create the best possible studio management solution, grow a robust online community and eventually re-launch the marketplace.

-But we cannot do this without you.
-As we are now preparing to open our Beta, we invite all early adopters to join us and help us make Picr your dream solution for growing a photography business to the limitless heights of your ambitions.
+Help us make Bloom your dream solution for growing a photography business to the limitless heights of your ambitions.

 If you have been part of our journey from the beginning, please introduce yourself in the comments and let us know when you first joined us.
 Also, if you have any questions, we will hang out here and answer them promptly!